-The first Fiscal Year (2000) of the biennium ended with a GRF cash balance of \$1,506,211,000 and a fund balance of \$855,845,000.
-A transfer of \$49,200,000 from the balance increased the BSF to \$1,002,491,000 (or 5% of GRF revenue for the preceding Fiscal Year).
+The State's financial situation varied substantially in the 2000-01 biennium.
+The first Fiscal Year of the biennium ended with a GRF cash balance of \$1,506,211,000 and a fund balance of \$855,845,000.
+A transfer of \$49,200,000 from that balance increased the BSF to \$1,002,491,000 (or 5% of GRF revenue for the preceding Fiscal Year).
 An additional \$610,400,000 was transferred to the State Income Tax Reduction Fund.

-In the middle of the second year of the biennium, the State enacted supplemental appropriations of \$645.3 million to address shortfalls in its Medicaid and disability assistance programs.
-The State's share of this additional funding was \$247.6 million, with \$125 million coming from Fiscal Year 2001 GRF spending reductions and the remainder from available GRF moneys.
+In the middle of the second year of the biennium, the State enacted supplemental appropriations of \$645,300,000 to address shortfalls in its Medicaid and disability assistance programs.
+The State's share of this additional funding was \$247,600,000, with \$125,000,000 coming from Fiscal Year 2001 GRF spending reductions and the remainder from available GRF moneys.
 The reductions were implemented by OBM prior to March 1, 2001 by a 1 to 2% cut applying to most State departments and agencies.
-Expressly excluded from the reductions, in addition to debt service and rental payments relating to obligations, were elementary and secondary education.
+Expressly excluded from the reductions, in addition to debt service and lease rental payments relating to State obligations, were elementary and secondary education.

-Then in late March 2001 the Governor announced OBM's new preliminary lowered revenue estimates for Fiscal Year 2001 and for Fiscal Years 2002 and 2003 (for which appropriation bills were then pending).
-Based on indications that the Ohio economy continued to be affected by the economic downturn being experienced nationwide, GRF revenue estimates for Fiscal Year 2001 were reduced by \$288,000,000.
+In March 2001, new lowered revenue estimates for Fiscal Year 2001 and for Fiscal Years 2002 and 2003 were announced.
+Based on indications that the Ohio economy continued to be affected by the national economic downturn, GRF revenue estimates for Fiscal Year 2001 were reduced by \$288,000,000.
 In addition, OBM projected higher than previously anticipated Medicaid expenditures.
-Among the more significant steps taken to ensure the positive GRF ending fund balance at June 30, 2001 were further reductions in expenditures and appropriations spending, with the same exceptions as the earlier reductions mentioned above.
-In addition, OBM was authorized to transfer by June 30, 2001 from the BSF to the GRF amounts necessary to ensure an ending GRF fund balance of \$188,200,000 (representing historical 0.5% year end cash flow allowance).
+Among the more significant steps taken to ensure the positive GRF ending fund balance at June 30, 2001 were further spending reductions (with the same exceptions mentioned above for debt service and education) and authorization to transfer from the BSF to the GRF amounts necessary to ensure an ending GRF fund balance of \$188,200,000.
 The State ended Fiscal Year 2001 with a GRF fund balance of \$219,414,000, making that transfer unnecessary.